roaldnefs/ansible-collection-transip/README.md

 ### Using modules from the TransIP Collection in your playbooks

-It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example: `roaldnefs.transip.transip_FIXME`:
+It's preferable to use content in this collection using their Fully Qualified Collection Namespace (FQCN), for example: `roaldnefs.transip.transip_vps`:

 ```yaml
 ---